-If you want to see Alaska like a local, learn outdoor adventure skills, grow your grit, and access wild places that make your heart sing, then this is the adventure for you!
+If you want to see Alaska like a local and access wild places that make your heart sing, then this is the adventure for you!

 The Kenai Peninsula offers the active traveler big rewards for a little physical effort.
 Here, wilderness is accessible to anyone with a desire to stretch their legs on a dirt path to get out and explore one of the United States’ treasures.
 And as Lonely Planet best describes this place, “in every forgotten corner you’ll be close to the natural world, the mountains, the lakes, the rivers and the people that make Alaska wild.”